If you have made it this far in our series of preparation articles, surely, you must be counting down the days to go to the Yak Ru!

 A dedicated cyclist, even one with experience in past races, needs to adopt the mentality of an all-rounded endurance off-road athlete.
-Unless one is supremely conditioned and acclimatised (as most local participants would be), it makes more sense for the visiting racer to brace for some unfamiliar hardships.
+Unless one is supremely conditioned and acclimatized (as most local participants would be), it makes more sense for the visiting racer to brace for some unfamiliar hardships.
 The extent of one’s ‘racing’ would include stretches of scrambling up and down some steep, unrideable sections of walking trails, and even sustained pushing or carrying of bikes.
-It will almost certainly include segments that require significant technical riding skills – including high-speed dirt roads, rock-strewn paths, snow/ice fields, and slope faces with high exposure (right next to steep cliff faces).
+It will almost certainly include segments that require significant technical riding skills – including high-speed dirt roads, rock-strewn paths, snow/ice fields, and slope faces with high exposure (right next to cliff faces).

 Thriving Amongst The Nepalis

-The Yak Ru is organized and coordinated by Nepalis, and your daily interactions with the officials, support crew, porters, and guest house staff along the trails will be coloured deeply by the exchanges that go on.
+The Yak Ru is organized and coordinated by Nepalis, and your daily interactions with the officials, support crew, porters, and guest house staff along the trails will be colored deeply by the exchanges that go on.
 As a foreigner, one can feel a sense of ‘otherness’ when observing the seamless, rapid Nepali banter.
-But it is important to remember that you are amongst friends, and a tight crew at that – no question nor plea for help goes unanswered amongst the Yak Ru party.
+But it is important to remember that you are amongst friends, and a tight crew at that – no question nor a plea for help goes unanswered amongst the Yak Ru party.
 The remoteness of the race pretty much requires that everyone help one another, regardless of position or nationality, competitor or otherwise.

-Anything less – especially in the face of emergencies such as bad weather, accidents, or any such scenario where safety is at stake – would be considered not only unsporting, but reckless and foolish.
+Anything less – especially in the face of emergencies such as bad weather, accidents, or any such scenario where safety is at stake – would be considered not only unsporting but reckless and foolish.
 Being a loner has no place in the mountains; being embraced as part of the Yak Ru family is much more preferred.

 Always Be Prepared

-The Boy Scouts were absolutely right: preparation in its many forms – training, picking the right equipment, testing your plan and strategy – is a confidence booster in itself as it reduces leaving things to chance.
-Trust in the training you have done – that is, if you have chosen to undertake the correct forms of training to begin with.
+The Boy Scouts were right: preparation in its many forms – training, picking the right equipment, testing your plan and strategy – is a confidence booster in itself as it reduces leaving things to chance.
+Trust in the training you have done – that is, if you have chosen to undertake the correct forms of exercise, to begin with.

-Remember, you are hundreds of kms from the nearest decent bike shop, and if you need some high-tech, fangled bike component in order to keep on riding, you might be let down severely.
+Remember, you are hundreds of km from the nearest decent bike shop, and if you need some high-tech, fangled bike component to keep on riding, you might be let down severely.
 It is the irony that modern mountain bikers face: being dependent on access to technology for maintenance when the original idea of the sport was to get away from the clutter and bustle of modernity and back to nature.
 Lesson: pack what you will need for Yak Ru, no matter how remote you think the chance may be off you breaking or losing something bike-related (that could very well end your race).
 Being a bit picky and cautious here can pay dividends.

 MacGuyver-ing your way out of problems is often the preferred remote-area solution.
 Be adaptable and not be afraid to ask for help from competitors/staff/crew in this regard.
-Everyone is more than willing to bring you a solution – it is already difficult enough racing the Yak Ru, after all.
+Everyone is more than willing to bring you a solution – it is already tricky enough racing the Yak Ru, after all.

 – stacked against a wild landscape with epic, towering mountains;